Mickey Mouse: Parodies and criticism

 Mickey Mouse's global fame has made him both a symbol of the Walt Disney Company and of the United States itself.
 For this reason, Mickey has been used frequently in anti-establishment or anti-American satire, such as the infamous underground cartoon Mickey Mouse in Vietnam (1969) and the Palestinian children's propaganda series Tomorrow's Pioneers where a Mickey Mouse-esque character named Farfour is used to promote Islamic extremism.
 There have been numerous parodies of Mickey Mouse, such as the two-page parody "Mickey Rodent" by Will Elder (published in Mad #19, 1955) in which the mouse walks around unshaven and jails Donald Duck out of jealousy over the duck's larger popularity.
 In The Simpsons Movie, Bart Simpson puts a black bra on his head to mimic Mickey Mouse and says: "I'm the mascot of an evil corporation!"
 The Simpsons would later become Disney property as its distributor Fox was acquired by Disney.
 In the Comedy Central series South Park, Mickey (voiced by Trey Parker) serves as a recurring antagonist, depicted as the sadistic, greedy, and foul-mouthed boss of the Walt Disney Company.
 He also appears briefly with Donald Duck in the comic Squeak the Mouse by Italian cartoonist Massimo Mattioli.

-Mickey Mouse has also been particularly commented upon in the context of fascism and antisemitism in Nazi Germany.
+Mickey Mouse has also been particularly commented upon in the context of fascism and antisemitism in Germany.
 A pro-Nazi newspaper in the mid-1930s denounced Disney's use of "the greatest bacteria carrier in the animal kingdom" as evidence of the "Jewish brutalization of the people".
 Artist Horst Rosenthal created a comic book, Mickey au Camp de Gurs (Mickey Mouse in the Gurs Internment Camp) while detained in the Gurs internment camp, subtitled "Publié Sans Autorisation de Walt Disney" ("Published without Walt Disney's Permission"); Rosenthal's Mickey names Walt Disney as his father, but is sorted into the camps as a Jew after being unable to name a mother, a seeming parody of both Disney's rumoured antisemitism and of the American public's ignorance around racial divisions in Europe.
 Cartoonist Art Spiegelman adapted Nazi descriptions of Jews as rodents and vermin for his graphic novel Maus; The original three-page strip uses a young Mickey Mouse as a stand-in for Spiegelman, listening to tales of "Mauschwitz" and the Holocaust told by his father Vladek.
 The full 1991 adaptation of the strip uses a comparatively direct anthropomorphization of Spiegelman, but otherwise continues to use Mickey Mouse imagery to connect contemporary America to the genocide.

 In the 1969 parody novel Bored of the Rings, Mickey Mouse is satirized as Dickey Dragon.